 Avenue G will run from East 24th St., and connect to East 22nd St., extending the dead-end roads to connect to it.
 Mechanic Street will remain a dead end.

-The Islamic Center and Mosque is under construction on East 24th.
+The Bayonne Mosque and Community Center is nearby on East 24th.

 Twenty parking spots will be created on Avenue G, including an additional 12 spots created with the extension of East 23rd St. to connect to Avenue G. The new streets will have decorative light fixtures and trees.